 Berkshire Eagle Letters To The Editor

 He has always been responsive, reasonable and willing to make difficult decisions by tackling them head on.
 However, it is Jennifer’s tremendous work ethic and commitment to excellence that sets her apart.
 His recent work is a proof that he is very useful to be our President.
 While working as a tax accountant, as well as at Southern Vermont College and Massachusetts College of Liberal Arts, Jen has a background in personnel and personal management.
 As mayor, his education as a teacher and administrator will serve him well as chairman of the School Board.

-See Also Crossword Clue 4 Letters
+See Also Slayton And Sharon Crossword Clue 5 Letters

+Berkshire Eagle Letters To The Editor